Armenian Quarter: Origins

 In the early 4th century Armenia, under king Tiridates III, became the first country to adopt Christianity as a state religion.
 A large number of Armenian monks are recorded to have settled in Jerusalem as early as the 4th century, after the uncovering of Christian holy places in the city.
 However, the first written records are from the 5th century.
 Jerusalem is thus considered the oldest living diaspora community outside the Armenian homeland.

 Philip Marsden wrote that the survival of Armenians in Jerusalem–"most intense of all cities"—proves their extraordinary resilience.

 Armenian churches were constructed during that period, including the St. James Monastery.
 The latter was last expanded in the mid-12th century.
 An Armenian scriptorium was in operation by the mid-5th century.
 A secular community composed of merchants and artisans was established in the 6th century in the Zion Quarter, where an Armenian street existed (Ruda Armeniorum).

 Byzantine and Early Muslim periods

 In the First Council of Dvin (506), the Armenian Church broke off from Chalcedonian Christianity by rejecting the dual nature of Christ, which was agreed upon in the Council of Chalcedon of 451.
 Thus, the Armenians found themselves in direct confrontation with the Byzantine Empire.
 Emperor Justinian I persecuted whom he considered to be Monophysite Armenians, forcing them to leave Jerusalem.

 A 7th-century Armenian chronicler mentioned the existence of seventy Armenian monasteries in the Holy land, some of which have been revealed in excavations.
 The Byzantines ceded Jerusalem to the Rashidun Caliphate after a siege in 637.
 Until this point, Jerusalem had a single Christian bishop.
-In 638 AD, Armenians established their own archbishop, Abraham I. He was officially recognized by Rashidun Caliph Umar.
+In 638 CE, Armenians established their own archbishop, Abraham I. He was officially recognized by Rashidun Caliph Umar.
 The foundation of the Armenian migration to Jerusalem thus solidified.